tfabris/TomServo/README.md

      - Chitubox will prompt you for your exposure time settings.
 Change these as needed based on your printer and resin.
 (Other slicers will have different methods for editing the exposure times.)
        - I personally set "Exposure time(s)" to 4 and "Bottom Exposure time(s)" to 20, but your printer and resin may differ.
 I also had to double my exposure time for clear resin.
   - Press "Save" in the slicing screen, it creates a ".pm3" file for the printer which you put on your USB stick and take to the printer.
   - Delete the STL file of the color group you just sliced.
-The red/silver group in particular is very large, you don't need the STL files any more, and you can regenerate STLs from the .blend file whenever you want.
-Also, on MacOS, large STL files cause a bug in the operating system which cause the process SceneKitQLThumbnailExtension to consume all of the CPU cycles, slow down your programs, and make the computer run hot.
+Reasons: The files can be very large (Red/Silver in particular), you don't need the STL files any more, and you can regenerate STLs from the .blend file whenever you want.
+Also, most importantly, on MacOS, large STL files cause a bug in the operating system which cause the process SceneKitQLThumbnailExtension to consume all of the CPU cycles, slow down your programs, and make the computer run hot.

 Printing: